Being Sincere

 4. Am I self-deceived?

 Here is a question that cannot be avoided.
-It is my duty to recommend it as a question you should ask yourself.
+It is my duty to recommend it as a question that you should ask yourself.
 Indeed, as I exhort you further, I cannot avoid being even more blunt.
 Are you one of those Pharisees who thinks he stands in the center of God’s favor when really he teeters on the verge of God’s wrath?
 In other words, are you a real Christian or a fake?
 There are basically two tests.

 The first is the pride test.
 The distinguishing mark of every Pharisee is a wall of pride shielding him from honest self-evaluation.
 Can you accept the kind of criticism that comes through reading or hearing God’s Word?
 Or do you always justify yourself?
 There are many easy ways to whitewash your heart.
 You can redefine sin so that you feel outside its boundaries, or you can minimize sin by comparing yourself with worse sinners, or you can find someone or something to blame for your sin, or you can tell yourself that your sin is outweighed by your good works.